+Original Paper

-Acceptability of Personal Sensing Among People with Alcohol Use Disorder: Observational Study
+Acceptability of Personal Sensing Among People With Alcohol Use Disorder: Observational Study

 Abstract

-Background: Personal sensing may improve digital therapeutics for mental health care by facilitating early screening, symptom monitoring, risk prediction, and personalized/adaptive interventions.
-However, further development and use of personal sensing requires better understanding of its acceptability to people targeted for these mental health applications.
+Background: Personal sensing may improve digital therapeutics for mental health care by facilitating early screening, symptom monitoring, risk prediction, and personalized adaptive interventions.
+However, further development and the use of personal sensing requires a better understanding of its acceptability to people targeted for these applications.

-Objective: We assessed the acceptability of active and passive personal sensing methods in a sample of people with moderate to severe alcohol use disorder (AUD) using both behavioral and self-report measures.
-This sample was recruited as part of a larger grant-funded project to develop a temporally precise machine learning algorithm to predict lapses.
+Objective: We aimed to assess the acceptability of active and passive personal sensing methods in a sample of people with moderate to severe alcohol use disorder using both behavioral and self-report measures.
+This sample was recruited as part of a larger grant-funded project to develop a machine learning algorithm to predict lapses.

-Methods: Participants (N = 154; 50% female; mean age = 41; 87% White, 97% Non-Hispanic) in early recovery (1–8 weeks of abstinence) were recruited to participate in a 3-month longitudinal study.
-Participants were modestly compensated to engage with active (4x daily ecological momentary assessment; EMA, audio check-in, and sleep quality) and passive (geolocation, cellular communication logs, and text message content) sensing methods that were selected to tap into constructs from Marlatt's Relapse Prevention model.
-We assessed 3 behavioral indicators of acceptability: participants’ choices about their participation in the study at various stages in the procedure, their choice to opt-in to provide data for each sensing method, and their adherence to a subset of the active methods (EMA, audio check-in).
+Methods: Participants (N = 154; 77/154, 50% female; mean age 41, SD 11.9 years; 134/154, 87% White and 150/154, 97% non-Hispanic) in early recovery (1-8 weeks of abstinence) were recruited to participate in a 3-month longitudinal study.
+Participants were modestly compensated for engaging with active (eg, ecological momentary assessment [EMA], audio check-in, and sleep quality) and passive (eg, geolocation, cellular communication logs, and SMS text message content) sensing methods that were selected to tap into constructs from the Relapse Prevention model by Marlatt.
+We assessed 3 behavioral indicators of acceptability: participants’ choices about their participation in the study at various stages in the procedure, their choice to opt in to provide data for each sensing method, and their adherence to a subset of the active methods (EMA and audio check-in).
 We also assessed 3 self-report measures of acceptability (interference, dislike, and willingness to use for 1 year) for each method.

-Results: N = 191 of 192 eligible participants consented to personal sensing.
-Most of these individuals (88%) also returned 1 week later to formally enroll and begin to provide these data.
-All participants (100%) opted-in to provide data for momentary assessment (EMA, sleep quality, most passive methods (geolocation, cellular communication logs), with 1 participant not providing text message content.
-Three participants (2%) did not provide any audio check-ins.
-The average completion rate for all EMAs was 80% and 94% for 1x daily.
+Results: Of the 192 eligible individuals screened, 191 consented to personal sensing.
+Most of these individuals (169/191, 88%) also returned 1 week later to formally enroll and 154 participated through the first month follow-up visit.
+All participants in our analysis sample opted in to provide data for EMA, sleep quality, geolocation, and cellular communication logs.
+In total, 1 (N=154, .6%) participant did not provide SMS text message content and 3 (N=154, 2%) participants did not provide any audio check-ins.
+The average completion rate for the four time daily EMA was 80%.
 The completion rate for the daily audio check-in was 54%.
-Aggregate participant ratings indicated all personal sensing methods to be significantly more acceptable (all p < .05) compared to neutral across subjective measures of interference, dislike, and willingness to use for 1 year.
-Participants did not significantly differ in their dislike of active compared to passive methods (p = .23).
-However, participants reported a higher willingness to use passive (vs. active) methods for 1 year (p = .04).
+Aggregate participant ratings indicated that all personal sensing methods were significantly more acceptable (all P< .001) compared with neutral across subjective measures of interference, dislike, and willingness to use for 1 year.
+Participants did not significantly differ in their dislike of active methods compared with passive methods (P= .23).
+However, participants reported a higher willingness to use passive (vs active) methods for 1 year (P= .04).

-Conclusions: These results suggest that active and passive sensing methods are acceptable to people with AUD over a longer period than has previously been assessed.
-This was true even for data streams that contained potentially more sensitive information (e.g., geolocation, cellular communications).
-Important individual differences were observed both across people and methods, which indicate opportunities for future improvements.
+Conclusions: These results suggest that active and passive sensing methods are acceptable for people with alcohol use disorder over a longer period than has previously been assessed.
+Important individual differences were observed across people and methods, indicating opportunities for future improvement.

-Keywords:
+Keywords

-personal sensing; digital therapeutics; mobile health; smartphone; alcohol use disorder; self-report; alcohol use; symptom monitoring; mental health; acceptability; alcohol intake
+personal sensing; digital therapeutics; mobile health; smartphone; alcohol use disorder; self-report; alcohol use; symptom monitoring; mental health; acceptability; alcohol intake; mobile phone

 Introduction